 Syncope (fainting) can occur in association with administration of injectable vaccines, including ENGERIX-B. Syncope can be accompanied by transient neurological signs such as visual disturbance, paresthesia, and tonic-clonic limb movements.
 Procedures should be in place to avoid falling injury and to restore cerebral perfusion following syncope.

-Infants Weighing Less Than 2,000 g
+Infants Weighing Less than 2,000 g At Birth

 Apnea In Premature Infants